kiali/kiali.io/content/en/docs/Tutorials/travels/05-connect.md

 Also, this service becomes critical in the main business logic.
 It is responsible for querying all available destinations, presenting them to the user, and getting a quote for the selected destination.

-This also means that the *hotels* service may be one of the weakest points of the Travels Demo application.
+This also means that the *hotels* service may be one of the weakest points of the Travel Demo application.

-This step will show how to test the resilience of the Travels Demo application by injecting faults into the *hotels* service and then observing how the application reacts to this scenario.
+This step will show how to test the resilience of the Travel Demo application by injecting faults into the *hotels* service and then observing how the application reacts to this scenario.

 {{% alert title="Step 1" color="success" %}}
 Use the Fault Injection Wizard on *hotels* service to inject a delay